lf-/gankra.github.io/blah/hashbrown-tldr/index.md

 Insertion is done in two passes

-Pass 1: just run the search algorithm.
+* Pass 1: just run the search algorithm.
 If it returns a result, then overwrite that and return.
-Pass 2: actual insertion (now knowing the key isn't present)
+* Pass 2: actual insertion (now knowing the key isn't present, we search for EMPTY/DELETED).

 So, actual insertion: